savedra1/rental-alerts/README.md

 Finding the right place to rent in any major Uk city is becoming more and more difficult due to the constantly rising prices and demand.
 To (very slightly) help the situation I've built this Terraform/AWS project that will send live updates for any new listings posted on the popular property websites.
 As opposed to signing up for any official property alerts, this approach centralises alerting from multiple listing sources, is completely free of cost, allows for SMS alerting and allows continuous integration on the fly whenever updates are needed.
 I thought I'd make this repo public in case anyone out there can also benefit.
 Was a great learning project to consolidate some terraform and AWS knowledge.

 ## How it works
 When the source code is executed, Terraform will create an AWS Lambda function with a scheduled EventBridge cron trigger.
 The code added to the Lambda function will crawl through the specified listing sites looking for property data that matches the requirements in the project's `config.json` file.
 When new properties (posted on the day of execution) are found and have not already been processed for that day, they will be sent via email and SMS to the user email that was specified as the recipient.
-The CI workflow (GitHub Actions) allows for easy updates to the config parameters and enables for new scrapers to be implemented with ease.
+The CI workflow (GitHub Actions) allows for easy updates to the config parameters and enables new scrapers to be implemented with ease.

 ### Limitations
 Certain listing sites that use Cloudflare are difficult to access form a serverless environment.
 For example the page source data can be retreived locally for `https://zoopla.co.uk` using a browser client like `selenium` or `playwrite`, however when the same approach is attempted from an AWS ECR image/raw lambda function it gets blocked due to the traffic being associated with an AWS environemnt.
-Client libraries such as `cloudscraper` all now seem to be outdated for this also. i would recommend using a custom proxy server or applying for an official API key to use these services in this context instead.
+Client libraries such as `cloudscraper` all now seem to be outdated for this also.
+I would recommend using a custom proxy server or applying for an official API key to use these services in this context instead.

 ## Getting started
 Dependencies: